 Hannah was a woman who literally lost her appetite.

 1 Samuel 1:7, “So it was, year by year, when she went up to the house of the Lord, that she provoked her; therefore she wept and did not eat.”

 Well, in relation to our walk with God and our spiritual growth, the same is true when reading the bible.
-Now, most of the time my pantry is not empty as he so exaggerates.
-It’s just that what he wants, the snacks, are not in there.
+Most of the time my pantry is not as empty as he exaggerates.
+It’s just that what he wants – the snacks – aren’t there.

 When reading our bible, there’s always something to take away from it, but maybe not exactly what we were looking for.
 We are looking for that certain “thing” that we can kind of throw in the face of someone.
 Do you know what I’m talking about?

 We take a machete to God’s Word, thinking it doesn’t pertain to our situation, and miss what God has placed right in front of us.
 We butcher it up, search it out to only look for the “snacks”, something just to get us by, never filling up on the meat.